LoginRadius/docs/content/guide/bruteforce/index.md

      ![alt_text](images/lockout-type.png "image_tooltip")

      - **Suspend:** Select this option to prevent the customer from logging in for a specified amount of time (Suspend Effective Period), once the account is suspended.

+     - **Captcha** Select this option to display Captcha options when the threshold reaches.
+       > **Note:** Captcha should be pre-configured to use this option.
+Refer to [Captcha document](/guide/captcha) to see how to configure Captcha.

-     - **Suspend Effective Period:** The effective period for which the account is suspended.
+   - **Suspend Effective Period:** This option appears, if **Suspend** option is selected as **Lockout Type**.
+Enter the effective period for which the account is suspended.
 Default suspend effective period is 900 seconds.

 [Go Back to Home Page](/)